 The 'As a Carer' statements have been co-produced with Carers and are the overarching aims of the Strategy.
-They are accompanied with 'what would this look like/feel like' points.
-The following statements formed the basis for the key focus areas and recommended actions for the first stage of delivery.
+They are accompanied with 'what would this look like/feel like' points which can be viewed in Appendix 4.
+The following statements formed the basis for the key focus areas and recommended actions for the first stage of delivery: